kusum-talreja-hub/task2-data-visualization/README.md

-# task2-data-visualization of superstore dataset
+# task2- data visualization of superstore dataset
 This is my task 2 for my internship at Elevate Labs.
 The dataset used is Superstore.csv.
 This is all about how data visualization helps with analysis and identifying trends.
 <br>
 Tableau Public was used for all the data visualization and Excel was used for data cleaning.